Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Methodology

 \subsection{Gram-Schmidt Forward Regression}

-Section \ref{sec2.2} highlights the limitations of OGA's selection criterion, where its reliance on marginal contributions can lead to incorrect variable selection.
-In ultra-high dimensional datasets, where variables are often highly correlated, accurate variable selection requires a criterion that effectively mitigates the impact of these strong correlations.
-To address this limitation, we introduce Gram-Schmidt Forward Regression (GSFR), a method designed to focus on unique contributions, thereby enhancing selection accuracy.
-Based on its performance in Example 1, we demonstrate that GSFR provides more precise variable selection compared to OGA, especially in scenarios with high correlations among {predictors.}
+Section \ref{sec2.2} highlights a key limitation of the OGA selection criterion: its reliance on marginal contributions may lead to incorrect variable selection.
+In ultra-high dimensional settings, where predictors are often strongly correlated, effective variable selection requires a criterion that can better account for such dependence.
+To address this issue, we consider a Gram–Schmidt implementation of forward regression, denoted by GSFR, which replaces marginal ranking with orthogonalized ranking and highlights the unique contribution of each candidate predictor conditional on the variables already selected.
+Revisiting Example 1, we show that GSFR achieves more accurate variable selection than OGA, particularly when the predictors are highly correlated.

 The GSFR employs an iterative procedure to evaluate the unique contribution of each variable to the residuals.
 At each step, the variable with the largest unique contribution is selected.
 Specifically, the selection criteria are given by